Continuous-variable quantum communication

-The possibility of using PIA and PSA in coherent-state CV-QKD over multi-span links was recently studied in~\cite{Notarnicola2024}.
-It was shown that the key rate can be increased using multiple PSAs placed between the link segments if all the segments are considered untrusted, while both PIA and PSA can be helpful for only one untrusted link segment.
+The possibility of using PIAs and PSAs in coherent-state CV QKD over multispan links was recently studied by~\cite{Notarnicola2024}.
+It was shown that the key rate can be increased using multiple PSAs placed between the link segments if all the segments are considered untrusted, while both PIAs and PSAs can be helpful for only one untrusted link segment.

-To avoid noise addition by the PIA, the post-selection can be used, resulting in the probabilistic \textit{noiseless linear amplifier} (NLA)~\cite{Xiang2010}, which is ideally free from the idler-mode noise, and can distill continuous-variable entanglement, which a resource for CV-QKD.
-By considering NLA after the quantum channel and building an effective channel model, it was shown, that NLA can extend the secure distance of Gaussian CV-QKD or, equivalently, improve the robustness to noise at given channel attenuation~\cite{Blandino2012}.
+To avoid noise addition by the PIA, postselection can be used, resulting in the probabilistic \textit{noiseless linear amplifier} (NLA)~\cite{Xiang2010}, which ideally is free from the idler-mode noise and can distill continuous-variable entanglement, that is a resource for CV QKD.
+By considering NLAs after the quantum channel and building an effective channel model, it was shown that NLAs can extend the secure distance of Gaussian CV QKD or, equivalently, improve the robustness to noise at a given channel attenuation~\cite{Blandino2012}.
 The operation should be optimized due to a trade-off between the probability of success and the amplification gain.